Alanna Cant

 Teaching

 Alanna teaches introductory and advanced courses in social anthropology.
-Her teaching focuses on the ways that the economics and politics of culture impact contemporary understandings of aesthetics, value, work, identity, religion and the past.
+Her teaching focuses on theory, ethics and methodology, and the ways that the economics and politics of culture impact contemporary understandings of aesthetics, value, work, identity, religion and the past.

 Research projects

-Alanna has conducted two major ethnographic research projects in Oaxaca, Mexico.
-Her doctoral research The Practice of Aesthetics (funding provided by the Emslie Horniman Fund of the Royal Anthropological Institute) considered how Mexican artisans respond to changes in the local and international markets for Oaxacan woodcarvings.
+The Practice of Aesthetics (2007-2012; doctoral research funding provided by the Emslie Horniman Fund of the Royal Anthropological Institute) considered how Mexican artisans respond to changes in the local and international markets for Oaxacan woodcarvings.

 The project resulted in six publications, including the 2019 monograph .

-Her postdoctoral research project was entitled Restoration and Faith: Practicing Religion and Conservation in Mexico's Historic Churches (funded by the Marie Skłodowska-Curie Actions).
-It investigated the political, aesthetic and ideological dynamics present in religious heritage sites through the lens of a ruined sixteenth century Christian (Dominican) monastery that is currently being restored by non-religious agencies, but which is also still used by the local Catholic community.
-You can read more about this on the
+Restoration and Faith: Practicing Religion and Conservation in Mexico's Historic Churches (2016-2018; funding by the Marie Skłodowska-Curie Actions).
+This project investigated the political, aesthetic and ideological dynamics present in religious heritage sites through the lens of a ruined sixteenth century Catholic (Dominican) monastery in Oaxaca, which was being restored by non-religious agencies, while also used by the local Catholic community for worship.